transloadit/uppy/website/src/docs/uppy.md

 *   `files` - An array of [File Objects][File Objects] representing all files that were added at once, in a batch.

-Fired each time when one or multiple files are added — one event, for all files
+Fired each time when one or more files are added — one event, for all files

 ### `file-removed`